The Scriba guide to taking good PR photos

 Remember, online media often require a ‘landscape’ image, rather than a ‘portrait’ one.
 How about your subject at their desk, or with some of your signage or branding, as an alternative?

 If the subject matter of your article is serious, don’t accompany it with a picture of your spokesperson grinning from ear to ear.
-Take some smiley but sensible shots – and also some more composed ones.
+Take some smiley, but sensible, shots – as well as some more composed ones.

 Think about props